TypeStrong/csproj2ts/README.md

     * TypeScriptDefaultConfiguration: - this property has the settings (seen below) that correspond to the defaults on the referenced .props file.

-The returned settings object has the following properties that correspond to the TypeScript configuration settings found in the project file:
+The returned settings object also has the following properties that correspond to the TypeScript configuration settings found in the project file:

   * AdditionalFlags?: string;
   * AllowSyntheticDefaultImports?: boolean;